Aquaphor

 Aquaphor is a brand of over-the-counter (OTC) skin care ointments manufactured by Beiersdorf Inc., an affiliate of Beiersdorf AG.

-Aquaphor is offered in four product ranges.
-There are two skin protectant ointments: Aquaphor Original Ointment, used as a compounding agent; and Aquaphor Advanced Therapy Healing Ointment, sold in mass retail outlets.
-The other product ranges include: Aquaphor Lip Repair; Lip Repair + Protect SPF 30; and Aquaphor Baby.

-Aquaphor has been available in the United States market for over 90 years.
-In accordance with the Food and Drug Administration's OTC Skin Protectant Monograph Aquaphor, containing 41 percent petrolatum (or petroleum jelly), the active ingredient, temporarily protects minor cuts, scrapes, and burns; protects and helps relieve chapped or cracked skin and lips; helps protect from the drying effects of wind and cold weather.
+The brand was introduced in the United States in 1925.
+In accordance with the Food and Drug Administration's OTC Skin Protectant Monograph, Aquaphor contains 41 percent petrolatum (petroleum jelly) as its active ingredient.
+It is used to temporarily protect minor cuts, scrapes, and burns, as well as chapped or cracked skin.
+The product line includes ointments for compounding, general skin therapy, lip repair, and baby care.

 Aquaphor is used and recommended by health care professionals for minor post-operative wounds or defects.